AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/app-registration.md

    The extension ID should be the same as the one defined in the `extension-manifest.json`.

-You must populate the `methods` section with calls to fetch menus, pages, and other entities to be displayed in the Admin.
-[Extension Points](extension-points/index.md) provides reference information and examples.

 ## Update the `App.js` routing

 Add the following route to your `App.js` file to define the correct routing to your app: